Email client: Protocols

 Popular protocols for retrieving mail include POP3 and IMAP4.
 Sending mail is usually done using the SMTP protocol.

 Another important standard supported by most email clients is MIME, which is used to send binary file email attachments.
 Attachments are files that are not part of the email proper but are sent with the email.

 Most email clients use a User-Agent header field to identify the software used to send the message.
-According to RFC 2076, this is a common but non-standard header field.
+This header field is defined for Netnews, but not-for e-mail, and, as such, is non-standard in e-mail headers.